cisagov/Malcolm/docs/ubuntu-install-example.md

 user@host:~$ cd Malcolm/
 ```
-If you are planning on setting up Hedgehog sensors you will need to download Croc and ensure it is in your `PATH` variable.
-You can find Croc here: `https://github.com/schollz/croc`.

-Croc is not automatically downloaded as it is not in `apt` and must be downloaded either as a release or through a curl + bash.

 Next, run the `install.py` script to configure the system.
 Replace `user` in this example with the local account username, and follow the prompts.
 Most questions have acceptable defaults that can be accepted by pressing the `Enter` key.
 Depending on whether Malcolm is being installed from the release tarball or inside of a git working copy, the questions below will be slightly different, but for the most part are the same.
 ```